UtrechtUniversity/yoda/docs/design/metadata-transformation.md

-# Transformation of metadata within YoDa #
+# Transformation of metadata within Yoda #

-Due to the fact that communities can change their requirements to their metadata YoDa allows for changes in metadata, i.e. metadata forms configuration.
+Due to the fact that communities can change their requirements to their metadata Yoda allows for changes in metadata, i.e. metadata forms configuration.

 *Comply to the latest schema!*
 As a rule all metadata will have to comply to the latest corresponding schema.